auri222/Social-links-profile-HTML-CSS/README.md

     </div>
   </div>
 ```
-> Using Flexbox then add a gap of 30px to seperate eacb div
+> Using Flexbox then add a gap of 30px to seperate each div

 ### Continued development